digitalcredentials/verifier-plus/README.md

 Note that unless you've also configured a mongo backend as described in the [MongoDB](#mongodb) section below, then the credentials api endpoints won't work, but all verification should work as expected.

-# MongoDB
+## MongoDB

 Th credential storage part of VerifierPlus requires MongoDB for its backend storage.
 To set up MongoDB for this app:

- * create an Mongo Atlas cluster.
+ * create a Mongo Atlas cluster.
- * From there create a collection, as well as a user with read and write permissions.
+ * from there create a collection, as well as a user with read and write permissions.
- * Copy `.env.example`, and rename the copy `.env`
+ * copy `.env.example` to `.env`
- * Copy all the information from your Atlas cluster into the appropriate fields in the `.env` file.
+ * copy the connection details for your Atlas cluster into the appropriate fields in the `.env` file.

+> [!TIP]
-TROUBLESHOOTING: If the app can't connect to your Mongo Atlas collection, make sure that you've added your server IP to the whitelist for your Mongo Atlas account.
+> If the app can't connect to your Mongo Atlas collection, make sure that you've added your server IP to the whitelist for your Mongo Atlas account.

- # Docker
+## Docker

  We've provided both a sample Dockerfile and two sample docker compose files.

- The two docker compose files are identical except that the production version includes configuration for [nginxproxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [nginxproxy/acme-companion](https://github.com/nginx-proxy/acme-companion).
+ The two docker compose files are identical except that the production version includes configuration for [nginxproxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [nginxproxy/acme-companion](https://github.com/nginx-proxy/acme-companion) to make it easier to run on your domain.

  Both compose files include a HEALTHCHECK configuration that monitors the running web app container.
 If the healthcheck returns 'unhealthy' three times in a row, the the [willfarrell/autoheal](https://github.com/willfarrell/docker-autoheal) service restarts the container.